lux4rd0/weatherflow-collector/README.md

 #### remote-forecast

 This setting populates the WeatherFlow Forecast dashboards.
 It makes a Web services call to pull the daily and hourly forecasts for your location and stores them in InfluxDB.
 It runs the forecasting process on startup and every 60 minutes after the start of the container.
 This setting works only works with InfluxDB 1.8.

+#### remote-import

+This setting populates the WeatherFlow local-udp metrics from the WeatherFlow Cloud.

 ## Grafana Dashboards